Ckrielle/TokenStealer/README.md

 Generally I've wanted to do a project like this for some time now.
 This isn't the most original or technical malware, but I think it's a great project to get accustomed to such an architecture.
 I wrote it in Go simply because it crossed my mind and i said why not.
 It's an interesting language with some cool stuff, but I'll need to see more of it to be convinced.
 As for the serverside I went with Flask, because I finally wanted to approach it from a programming perspective.
 I wanted to know how to use it as I think it's a strong and easy way to implement web apps for someone who likes python.

+Lastly, honourable mention goes to [this](https://www.upsightsecurity.com/post/slurping-discord-tokens) article for how to handle the discord tokens.

 ## Installation

 For the client, install [go](https://go.dev/doc/install)